 - Feeling distress when eating

 Following so far?
 First two criteria are mandatory.
 Then you must have three of the additional five criteria listed above.

-Finally, a Binge Eating Disorder diagnosis also requires none of the following behaviors:
+Finally, the #8 and final medical criteria of a Binge Eating Disorder diagnosis also requires none of the following behaviors:

 - Bulimia nervosa